 Thrina envisions her team extending their impact beyond Singapore, with plans to teach youth at risk in Cambodia and Vietnam the skills needed to run a business.

-My business isn't just about making money for me; I have faith that with hard work, the results will come, and we will eventually be strong enough to make a difference in the lives of others.
+My business isn't just about making money for me; through it, I am given the opportunity to make a difference in other people's lives.

 She shares,